 How Should You Value AI Companies?

 Valuing AI companies is a complex task that involves a deep dive into their financials, growth prospects, and market demand.
-Traditional metrics like earnings and revenue are important, but you also need to consider factors like data acquisition capabilities and the quality of their machine learning algorithms.
-From my experience, understanding the nuances of an AI company’s value can make or break your portfolio.
+Traditional metrics like earnings and revenue are important, but you also need to consider factors like government contracts, partnership validations (like an NVIDIA or Palantir relationship), and the quality of their technology.
+For penny stocks specifically, valuation matters less than price action, float size, and catalyst timing.

 What AI Company Is Elon Musk Investing In?